 Asian Paints is an Indian paint manufacturing firm established since 1942.
-It has over it’s 70+ years of existence become the leading paint company in India.
-Apart from the superior quality of paints, they are known for winning the nation’s heart with its colourful and quirky advertisements.
+It has, over it’s 70+ years of existence become the leading paint company in India.
+Apart from the superior quality of paints, they are known for winning the nation’s heart with their colourful and quirky advertisements.
 Their Marketing strategy has been the key differentiator that has made the company as successful as it is today.

 This blog is an overview of Asian Paints’ marketing strategies, in an effort to try and decode their success and learn about their journey.
 We shall be covering the company’s product portfolio with its distinctive advantages and marketing campaigns over the years.

-Let us begin this learning journey with a brief introduction on Asian Paints.
+Let us begin this learning journey with a brief introduction to Asian Paints.

 About the company